Water Digestion Time: Does Water Really Digest Instantly?

 Coconut Water Digestion Time

-Coconut water is not plain water — it contains natural sugars (glucose, fructose), electrolytes (potassium, magnesium, sodium), and small amounts of fibre.
+Coconut water is not plain water.
+It contains natural sugars, electrolytes, and small amounts of fibre.
 These components require slightly more processing than plain water.

 Coconut water digestion time is approximately 20–30 minutes on an empty stomach, and up to 45–60 minutes when consumed after a meal.